dontangg/dotfiles/README.md

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-The very prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, rb_env, vim.
+The very prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, rbenv, vim.
 If you match up along most of those lines, you may dig my dotfiles.

 This is just a fork of [holman's dotfiles](https://github.com/holman/dotfiles).